clarinetJWD/bolder-weather-card/README.md

 ### Installation and tracking with `hacs`

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
+2. Add this repository as a custom repository `https://www.github.com/clarinetJWD/bolder-weather-card/`
-2. Search for `clock-weather-card` in HACS and install it.
+3. Search for `bolder-weather-card` in HACS and install it.
-3. Depening on whether you manage your Lovelace resources via YAML (3i) or UI (3ii), you have to add the corresponding resources.
+4. Depening on whether you manage your Lovelace resources via YAML (3i) or UI (3ii), you have to add the corresponding resources.
    1. **YAML:** Add the configuration to your `ui-lovelace.yaml`.

       ```yaml
       resources:
-        - url: /hacsfiles/clock-weather-card/clock-weather-card.js
+        - url: /hacsfiles/bolder-weather-card/bolder-weather-card.js
           type: module
       ```